Skip to content

 )

-# Raise exception if fields listed in arguments that is not in the columns.
+# Raise exception if fields given as arguments are not in the columns.

 for field_id in field_vals_select: